 - Loofah sponges can get the gunk off of your car

 - Sponges can clean your gutters or other outside fixtures

-- Sponges can be cut and put in soaps for exfoliating bars of soap
+- Sponges can be cut and put in soaps for exfoliating bars soap

 - Sponges can be used to scrub the grime off of your fingernail beds

-- Loofah sponges can be used for a back scratcher
+- Loofah sponges can be used as a back scratcher

 - Luffa sponges can be used to scrub the mud out of the soles of your shoes